Expungement Laws in Texas

 Benefits of Texas Criminal Record Expungement

 The benefits of getting your record expunged are numerous and long lasting.
 Expungement can be a time consuming process.
 You should get your request submitted as soon as possible since the Texas courts operate on a first in, first out basis.
-Stephen Hesse is a Texas board certified criminal defense trial lawyer.
+Steve Hesse is a Texas board certified criminal defense trial lawyer.
 He has many years of experience working as a prosecutor and defense attorney in the Texas Criminal Justice System.
 He will do all the necessary steps to make sure your case is handled in the most expeditious manner possible.
-Contact Stephen Hesse for a free and confidential consultation for your criminal record removal.
+Contact Steve Hesse for a free and confidential consultation for your criminal record removal.